simon-ritchie/apysc/docstring_markdowns/apysc/_type/revert_interface.md

 ### `_run_all_revert_methods` method docstring

 Run all _revert methods.
-If instance is multiple inheritance one, and each has RevertInterface, then each _revert methods will be called.<hr>
+If an instance has multiple inheritances, and each class inherits RevertInterface, each class calls the _revert methods.<hr>

 **[Parameters]**